PrachitiMhatre/string_calculator/README.md

 ## String Calculator App

-A simple full-stack Rails application that allows users to perform basic calculations with strings of numbers.
-The app parses strings containing numbers separated by commas and returns the sum of those numbers.
-It includes features like input validation and error handling for invalid inputs.
+This repository contains a full-stack string calculator application built using Ruby on Rails for the backend and Rails views for the frontend.
+The application allows users to input a string of numbers (comma-separated or with a custom delimiter) and calculates their sum.
+The backend processes the string and handles validation, while the frontend provides a simple interface for interaction.It also contains backend api for same functionality to be called from react front end.

 ## Features